Nakama-Partnering-Services/nakama-project-scaffolding/sfdx-source/frameworks/fflib-apex-common/README.md

 This folder only includes the relevant files in the respository that are actually used in this project.

-fflib_SObjectDomain is excluded since trigger logic is better handled in trigger actions frameworks, and this approach became too cumbersome with dependancy injection and reflection, required for mocks in testing.
+fflib_SObjectDomain is excluded since trigger logic is better handled in trigger actions frameworks, and fflib_Application approach is too cumbersome with dependancy injection and reflection, required for mocks in testing.

 Despite of the previous consideration, Domain Layer concept will still be respected with fflib_SObjects.